AlirezaP/FormulaEngine.Net/README.md

 2</br>

-variables must be in the dictionary object:</br>
+variables And Value must be in the dictionary object:</br>
 Dictionary(variableName, variableValue)</br></br>

+*Note: You Cant Put Value Directly To The Formula.
+You Must Put The Value In Formula With Dictionary.</br>

 please be carefull in formula text. count of '(' must be equal with count of  ')' for example: ((sin(a))) .</br></br>
 Sample Code: